bandithvipho22/bandithvipho22.github.io/_portfolio/portfolio-1.md

 ## Objective

-- Self-navigate from current position to a predefined target point with unknown Environment by using Reinforcement Learning
+- Self-navigate from current position to a predefined target point with unknown Environment by using Reinforcement Learning.
-- Sim-TO-Real Reinforcement Learning with Differential Robot Robot movement visualization Performance of RL model in real robot visualization
+- Sim-TO-Real Reinforcement Learning with Differential Robot Robot movement visualization Performance of RL model in real robot visualization.